Warren Buffett’s best advice for a volatile market like the current one

 There is no five-year period in which Wall Street’s S&P 500 Index has not posted a positive return.
 The question is “can you wait those five years for the stock to break even and give you the return you’re looking for,” says market analyst Mitch Tuchman.

 If so, “great, you are an investor!”.
-If not, then “you shouldn’t be investing at all,” Tuchman wrote in an article for MarketWatch on Wednesday, citing one of the world’s brightest investors.
+If not, then “you shouldn’t be investing at all,” Tuchman wrote in an article for MarketWatch on Wednesday, where he quotes one of the world’s brightest investors.

 Tuchman, also a columnist for Forbes magazine, recalls that for Warren Buffett there is a quality that every great investor must possess: patience.
 If you are unwilling to hold onto a stock for 10 years, said the Oracle of Omaha, “don’t even think about having her for 10 minutes”.